Join us for a family-friendly event featuring music and entertainment and Myrtle’s Famous Hotdog. All profits go to the Alzheimer’s Society of BC.

 Myrtle’s dogs are famous!
 In days gone by, the local hot dog cart offered a taste of classic New York and Chicago dogs right in the heart of Tsawwassen.
 These days, there’s only one chance to get your hands on the classics at The Wexford Seniors Community fundraiser for the Alzheimer’s Society of BC.

-After a two-year Covid-19 hiatus, the event has returned!
-On Saturday, June 18, from 11:20-2:30, the fabulous franks will be available for a minimum $10 donation, and you can make it a combo with The Wexford’s specialty kettle chips and a drink for a $15 donation.
+On Saturday, June 17, from 11:20-2:30, the fabulous franks will be available for a minimum $10 donation, and you can make it a combo with The Wexford’s specialty kettle chips and a drink for a $15 donation.
 Cash, credit & debit are all accepted.

 John Meier, the owner of Myrtles Hot Dog Cart, which operated at Tsawwassen Town Centre for five years, is now part of The Wexford Seniors Community staff team.
 When it comes to crafting hot dogs, he’s a stickler for details, “A Chicago Dog is not a real Chicago Dog without Super Green Relish and Sports Peppers,” he says, noting, “I just imported 5 gallons of Super Green and 2 gallons of Peppers for our June 18.”